 Invisible Text: To put this straight, invisible text means implementing white text, a list of keywords, on a white background.
 This method makes keywords completely invisible to a visitor, but search engines can still detect and index them.

 Following Black Hat SEO strategies may fetch you some traffic on your site initially.
 But eventually, it will fall you in danger.
-Your site can be punished by Google in some cases.
-So, our strong recommendation is to avoid Black Hat SEO completely from your SEO guide or checklist.
+Your site can get penalties by Google in some cases.
+So, our strong recommendation is to avoid Black Hat SEO from your SEO guide or checklist.

 Top WordPress SEO Plugins

 Every website needs an SEO plugin.
 No matter how important social networks can be for a site, SEO is often the most important factor for a site’s growth.
 There are numbers of SEO plugins available out there.
 We enlisted top five SEO plugins among them that is currently leading the market.